-Dr. Bowen performs the pleurocentesis procedure in a hospital setting.
-The procedure involves injecting a local anesthetic between your ribs in the area where fluid was specifically located via an ultrasound.
+Dr. Bowen performs the thoracentesis procedure in a hospital setting.
+Pleural effusion involves injecting a local anesthetic between your ribs in the area where fluid was specifically located via an ultrasound.
 Next, a needle will be inserted through the ribs and into the chest wall using ultrasound guidance.
-Using the needle, Dr. Bowen will slowly withdraw the pleural fluid and, if necessary, will send a sample to the laboratory for analysis.
+Using the needle, one of NYCs best pulmonologist, Dr. Marc Bown, will slowly withdraw the pleural fluid and, if necessary, will send a sample to the laboratory for analysis.
 In cases where a more detailed pleural biopsy is necessary, Dr. Bowen will use a biopsy needle with a small hook at the end that can take a tiny tissue sample from the outer pleura.

 - Can be helpful in relieving symptoms such as shortness of breath, coughing, and hypoxemia (low oxygen levels)

 - Provides valuable information that can be used to diagnose infectious problems, inflammatory problems, and cancer

 - Performed using ultrasound guidance to determine the optimal location for inserting the needle to remove fluid and gather a sample

 - Only requires the use of local anesthetic

 What is the Recovery from Thoracentesis Treatment?